 Following the filing of a Petition, a mandatory mediation conference is scheduled.
 If the parties are unable to resolve the dispute at mediation, a hearing is scheduled with the Judge of Compensation Claims to address the benefit dispute.
 Following the Judge’s ruling, either party has thirty (30) days to file a Notice of Appeal.

-At Benn, Haro & Isaacs, our attorneys primary focus is workers’ compensation law, making us the leading choice for workers’ compensation claim representation in South Florida.
+At Benn, Haro & Isaacs, our attorneys primary focus is workers’ compensation law, making us the leading choice for workers’ compensation claim representation in Florida.
 Our team will consult with you, review your case and gather all the necessary resources needed to advocate on your behalf and file an appeal to get you the compensation you deserve.

 Have An Experienced Workers’ Compensation Firm On Your Side